VaibhavMah/gallstone-prediction/README.md

-# Gallstone Prediction using Clinical and Bioimpedance Data 🩺
+# Gallstone Prediction using Clinical and Blood Test Data 🩺

 This project uses clinical and bioimpedance features to predict the presence of gallstones using machine learning models.